 The Ski Beat Experience

-Ski Beat has provided great value catered ski chalet holidays in France for over 25 years and has gained a reputation for listening and responding to guests' needs.
+Ski Beat has provided great value catered ski chalet holidays in France for 30 years and has gained a reputation for listening and responding to guests' needs.

 Our friendly and highly capable chalet hosts will ensure your holiday is the perfect balance of high quality service and great food in a relaxed, homely environment.